 Types of Commercial Door Hinges

 Depending on the types of doors you want to be installed, how often you’d like to service them, and the kind of security you need, there are a variety of hinge types available.
+Understanding the functions and advantages of different hinges can also help you keep pests out of your commercial space.
 Here are 6 common types of commercial door hinges:

 1. Butt Hinges